Mmaz1988/xle-glueworkbench-interface/README.md

 ![alt text](semantics.png)

 # Authors
-This project is joint work between Mary Dalrymple and Agnieszka Patejuk (Oxford University) and Mark-Matthias Zymla (University of Konstanz).
+This project is joint work between Mary Dalrymple and Mark-Matthias Zymla (University of Konstanz).
 The grammar glue-basic.lfg is provided by Mary Dalrymple.
 Else, the individual files specify the responsible author.
 The GSWB is currently maintained by Mark-Matthias Zymla.